Home » Side Dishes » Worcestershire Green Beans

 Square shot of worcestershire green beans in a white bowl on a dark background.

-Fresh green beans are a staple in many American homes year round.
-Whether you pick them from the garden in July or find them in a grocery store for your Thanksgiving menu, they are a familiar green veggie that can get boring at times.
+Fresh green beans are a staple in many American homes year-round.
+Whether you pick them from the garden in July or find them in a grocery store for your Thanksgiving menu, they are a familiar green veggie that cooks up quickly.

 Ingredients for Worcestershire green beans: olive oil, chicken stock, shallots, green beans, worcestershire sauce.